30 Subtle Signs Your Marriage Is Over And You Don't Want to Admit It

 "Your marriage might be over if you love them but aren't in love with them," says Kulaga.
 "Perhaps you imagine a life without them and imagine them with someone else, and you are not hurt by it.
 You genuinely want them to be happy as a person, but you do not want to grow and spend your life with them."

 There's a big difference between living together and sharing a life with someone.

-“In some marriages, couples live together, but that is it,” says Kulaga.
-“They mentally checked out years ago.
+"In some marriages, couples live together, but that is it," says Kulaga.
+"They mentally checked out years ago.
 They go about their daily lives separately, sleep in different rooms, are not intimate with one another.
 In fact, they have very little emotion and communication with one another.
-If you see your spouse as your ‘roommate,’ this is one subtle sign that your marriage might be coming to a close.”
-And before you tie the knot, make sure you know the 20 Biggest Regrets of People Who Married Young.
+If you see your spouse as your 'roommate,' this is one subtle sign that your marriage might be coming to a close."

-4. You don’t have sex anymore.
+4. The two of you don't have sex anymore.

-“If you have noticed that your sexual attraction to your partner has significantly diminished, this is a red flag that something serious is going on in your marriage,” explains Kulaga.
-“Intimacy is a strong part of a healthy marriage.
-Without intimacy, marriages end in divorce or are filled with anger, resentment or two couples living together as if they were roommates.”
-And to get your marriage back on track, make sure to ditch these 30 Things You’re Doing Wrong That Will Kill Your Marriage.
+"If you have noticed that your sexual attraction to your partner has significantly diminished, this is a red flag that something serious is going on in your marriage," explains Kulaga.
+"Intimacy is a strong part of a healthy marriage.
+Without intimacy, marriages end in divorce or are filled with anger, resentment or two couples living together as if they were roommates."

 5. You're making major money moves without your spouse's knowledge.